nxskok/pasias/docs/03-data-summaries.md

 <img src="03-data-summaries_files/figure-html/unnamed-chunk-17-1.png" width="672" />

-The high weight is actually an outlier, but look at all those outliers at the bottom!endnote{When Tukey, a name we will see again, invented the boxplot in the 1950s, 500 observations would have been considered a big data set.
+The high weight is actually an outlier, but look at all those outliers at the bottom!\endnote{When Tukey, a name we will see again, invented the boxplot in the 1950s, 500 observations would have been considered a big data set.
 He designed the boxplot to produce a sensible number of outliers for the typical size of data set of his